Day 0: Before the Yatra

-Click on map points and routes to get details.
+Zoom in to see route details.
+Click on map points and routes to get more info.

 Clothes to Carry